mudrutom/SAT-Sudoku/README.md

 SAT-Sudoku
 ==========

-Solving of the Sudoku puzzle by using SAT problem solver
+Solving of the [Sudoku puzzle](http://en.wikipedia.org/wiki/Sudoku) by using Boolean satisfiability (SAT) problem solver.